Health and Safety Code 11361 HS is a California marijuana law that makes it a crime for adults to:

 You do not have to actually hold or touch marijuana to sell, furnish, administer or give it away.
 It is enough if you have control over it -- or the right to control it -- either personally or through another person.7

-Example: James and Janine are a young married couple in the business of selling marijuana.
+Example: James and Janine are a young married couple in the business of selling marijuana "under the table".
 One of the places they sell is at the local junior high.
 James, however, has been previously convicted of selling drugs.
 So Janine is the only one that ever takes marijuana to the school or interacts with the kids.
 Nevertheless, because he shares the right to control the marijuana, James is liable of selling marijuana to minors.8

 You do not actually need to deliver marijuana to be convicted of offering to sell it.
 It is enough that you intended to sell it.9